-- Loose sagging skin that results in folds that disturb the natural contour of the upper eyelid.
+- Sagging or loose skin that disrupts the contour of the upper eyelid

 Cosmetic blepharoplasty rejuvenates your whole facial appearance.
 Candidates should be in good general health and without serious eye conditions.
 If you are ready to restore a more youthful and refreshed appearance to your eye area, then you are likely a good candidate for eyelid surgery.
 To learn more about the results of this procedure, see our patient testimonials.

 Functional blepharoplasty is a procedure that is performed for medical reasons, in contrast to a cosmetic blepharoplasty.
 Your insurance policy may provide coverage for blepharoplasty if they see it as medically necessary.
 If you are struggling with loose upper eyelid skin that overhangs enough to impair your vision, your policy may provide coverage.
 These procedures are handled by our other board-certified ophthalmologist, Thomas Pidduck, M.D., FACS.
 He has helped many individuals undergo this transformative experience to restore unimpaired vision.

 Eyelid surgery can be performed on upper eyelids, lower eyelids, or both.
 This is determined by the results that you wish to achieve and by what recommendations your surgeon has made during your consultation.
 The surgeon will make an incision in a discreet area of your eyelid, upper or lower, which is hidden within the natural lines and contours of the lid.
 This will allow the surgeon to remove fat deposits or excess skin and tighten muscles.
 For lower eyelid surgery, the incision may be located on the inside surface of the lower lid.
 The incisions are then closed, and results will be visible after the natural swelling and bruising subside.
 You may be given medication to apply or take orally to aid recovery, and you should follow additional directions given to you by your surgeon.